Adamage/tutorials/tutorials/huggingface/README.md

     val_epoch()
 ```

-    Accuracy: 0.901
+    Accuracy: 0.897

-    Accuracy: 0.913
+    Accuracy: 0.907

-    Accuracy: 0.919
+    Accuracy: 0.915

 To sum up, in this tutorial, we have successfully fine-tuned a model from
 HuggingFace for sentiment prediction using IPU devices.
 If you are interested
-in other tutorials you are encouraged to check out [Graphcore Tutorials](https://github.com/graphcore/tutorials).
+in other tutorials you are encouraged to check out [Graphcore Tutorials](https://github.com/graphcore/tutorials),
+and for more advanced example can be found in [BERT example](https://github.com/graphcore/examples/tree/master/applications/pytorch/bert).